entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

     - `Do you want pagination and sorting on your entity?` (Yes, with infinite scroll)
     - (If you chose to be prompted to generate micro frontends) `Do you want to generate micro frontends?` (Up to you)

-8. Affirm each overwrite prompt to resolve conflicts as the Blueprint generates controllers, repositories, services and micro frontends for your entity. **Note: Enter "a" in response to the initial prompt to authorize all overwrites to existing files with the necessary configuration changes.**
+7. Affirm each overwrite prompt to resolve conflicts as the Blueprint generates controllers, repositories, services and micro frontends for your entity. **Note: Enter "a" to the initial prompt to authorize changes to all the updated files.**

     - `Overwrite package.json?`